Salient Issue

 That is why Fairtrade goes further to tackle the root causes of child labour in several ways, including:

 • Child rights training for farmer organisations and plantations.
 These trainings support producer organisations to identify which tasks are safe and which ones hazardous and forbidden for children.
 Research indicates that in the cocoa sector in Ghana, for example, Fairtrade farmers show significantly higher awareness of child labour norms and the benefits of schooling5.
-In 2019 across all organisations, Fairtrade provided training to more than 14,600 participants, reaching 19% of certified farmer groups and 23% of plantations.
+In Kenya’s tea sector, Fairtrade has organised capacity-building and training sessions, engaging with duty bearer units and other expert agencies with the aim to address the root causes of child labour in the region.

 • Dialogue with public authorities.
 We promote dialogue between producers and public authorities, to align efforts on child labour and to strengthen public protection systems and action plans.
 For example, in Ghana and Côte d'Ivoire, Fairtrade Africa engages with authorities on the African Regional Standard, designed to mitigate the risks of child labour, deforestation and other salient human rights and environmental risks in cocoa production.
 This engagement is supported by Fairtrade’s guide on HREDD among farmer organisations.

 • Partnerships.
-Fairtrade producer organisations have gained support from the ILO in Belize, Ghana and Côte d'Ivoire, and Save the Children in Eswatini, Côte d'Ivoire, Fiji, Columbia and Dominican Republic.
+Fairtrade producer organisations have gained support from the International Labour Organisation (ILO) in Belize, Ghana and Côte d'Ivoire, and Save the Children in Eswatini, Côte d'Ivoire, Fiji, Columbia and Dominican Republic.
 Plan International has supported the assessment of our approach to child labour elimination in Ghana, Burkina Faso and Honduras.
 Producer organisations also partner with local community-based child rights organisations to obtain advice and support in their efforts to prevent and mitigate child labour.

 At the export, import and manufacturing stages, Fairtrade’s child labour interventions are laid out in the Fairtrade Trader Standard, which requires companies to be aware of national labour laws and fundamental ILO Conventions, including those on minimum age for work and the worst forms of child labour, and show no evidence of violations.
 This applies in Fairtrade certified supply chains regardless of whether the local county has ratified these ILO Conventions or not.
 Compliance with these requirements is checked in audits, if there are any prior indications of non-compliance.